tomkerkhove/promitor/docs/configuration/v2.x/runtime/scraper.md

 ![Availability Badge](https://img.shields.io/badge/Available%20Starting-v2.0-green.svg)

-In order to expose a Prometheus Scraping endpoint, you'll need to configure the sink:
+In order to expose an Atlassian Statuspage endpoint, you'll need to configure the sink:

 - `atlassianStatuspage.pageId` - Defines the id of the Atlassian Statuspage to report to.
 - `atlassianStatuspage.systemMetricMapping` - Defines a mapping of the scraped metric by Promitor and to which